Drug Trafficking in Florida

 Defenses to Drug Trafficking

-In addition to the most common pretrial and trial defenses that can be raised in any criminal case, commonly raised drug trafficking defenses are:
+In addition to the pretrial defenses and trial defenses that can be raised in any criminal case, commonly raised drug trafficking defenses include:

 Entrapment